Timber Price Trends (Yearly): Insights for Builders

 Example

 I track pine, oak, and treated hardwood prices separately because they don't all move together.
 By comparing March to September prices over 3 years, I identified a consistent summer dip in pine pricing that aligned with peak harvesting activity in my region.
 Oak moved differently—it stayed steadier throughout the year but had larger year-over-year swings.
 Knowing these differences means I can time purchases for each material type independently rather than treating all timber as one category.
+It's a small amount of extra effort that pays off when you're ordering by the cubic meter.
+If pine is your primary material, check out our guide on pine timber prices per cubic meter for a focused breakdown of what drives that species specifically.

 Beginner Mistakes in Predicting Prices